DeanLemans/deanlemans.github.io/content/00-raw/00_00-clippings/Ideas for my note-taking workflow ¶.md

 - project (denk dat gewone links het meest gepast zijn)
 	- wat je dan ook nodig hebt

-## Dealing with “forgetting”
+## Dealing with "forgetting"

-TODO: I notice that I’m hesitant to throw all my old notes in the Zettelkasten flat directory.
+TODO: I notice that I'm hesitant to throw all my old notes in the Zettelkasten flat directory.
 When everything depends on interlinking, notes that are not linked to will be forgotten by the Zettelkasten (and by you, for sure!).

 Some ideas: